giorgospan/Game-Of-Life/README.md

 The main concept behind parallel implementation is splitting the *N x M* board into equally sized blocks.
 Each process is then assigned a single block to work on.
 Blocks might slightly differ in size in case an exact division of the board is not possible.

 Each process should be able to compute the inner part of the assigned block straight away.
 However computing the new generation values (0,1) for the 4 sides of the block cannot be done very easily.
-That is because, some of the border cells' neighbors do not reside in the block, belonging to another block.
-Consequently, inter-process communication (i.e: message passing) is required in order for the current process to compute the new values of the border cells.
+That is because, the border cells have neighbors residing in another block.
+Consequently, inter-process communication (i.e: message passing) is required in order for the current process to fetch the values of those neighbors .

 ## How to run